oppia/oppia-web-developer-docs/Acceptance-Tests.md

 python -m scripts.run_acceptance_tests --suite="blog-editor/check-blog-editor-unable-to-publish-duplicate-blog-post"
 ```

+> **Note:** Each suite's framework is declared via the `framework` field in `acceptance.json`. `run_acceptance_tests.py` reads this field and routes automatically to the correct runner, including downstream in `servers.py`, so the same command above works for both Puppeteer and Playwright suites without any extra flag to choose between them.

 > **TIP:** To reduce the development cycle for the tests, try using `--skip-build` to skip the build in the local environment as this can reduce the run-time of tests.

 **Note: Typically, these tests take anywhere between 2 to 5-6 minutes (excluding the time taken for setting up the server) for any suite to run, both in headless and non-headless modes, assuming the machine has sufficient resources.
 The duration depends on the tests, and some tests can run longer due to a more extensive setup (if there is a longer setup, it would be mentioned in the timeout in the test block).
 However, tests with longer setups can go up to 8-10 minutes (currently, we have some such tests).
 Usually, the total runtime of tests would be around 3-4 minutes in most cases.
 In any case, if the run-time appears unreasonably long to you on you machine, feel free to raise an issue on our [issue tracker](https://github.com/oppia/oppia/issues).**